 |

-as well as many community members began discussion on re-establishing a
+many community members began discussion on re-establishing a snowmobile club.

-snowmobile club.
 It was decided on March 1996 to begin a snowmobile club.
-The
+The club would

 Snowmobile Club" but would be doing business as "The Missing Link